The Fraser Health Greater Vancouver UBC Psychiatry Program offers residents unique, high-quality

 The curriculum for the PGY2 residents is designed to provide a comprehensive introduction to General Adult Psychiatry and is preceded by a two month seminar series covering Emergency Psychiatry.
 The PGY3 and PGY4 curriculum is designed to cover in depth common psychiatric syndromes and special areas such as child psychiatry, forensics, geriatrics, consultation-liaison, etc. A comprehensive psychotherapy curriculum covering all validated treatment modalities runs on Thursday afternoons; in the PGY2 year this covers basic psychotherapy skills and increases in complexity and diversity in the PGY3 and PGY4 years.

 The Fraser Health Greater Vancouver UBC Psychiatry Program offers the following additional educational opportunities to its residents.
-Please click on the links below for further details.

 Royal Columbian Hospital Academic Series